SHORT FILM REVIEW: ELECTRIC FACES

 Cast: Euan Bennet, John Gaffney, George McWilliam, June Hazel

 Set in a futuristic if still fairly recognisable Glasgow, Electric Faces tells the story of Tom – a former junkie looking to pull off a simple robbery.
 In order to get the job done, he needs an accomplice and having exhausted any human options, he gets a reconditioned robot to help.
+It is advised to contact a lawyer, know what are robbery charges, and find the best solution if you are a victim of such a crime.

 The film looks absolutely stunning.
 The establishing shot of the Glasgow skyline is perhaps inspired by the visuals of Bladerunner, but it very much has its own style and sets the tone perfectly.
 The world building here is smartly and effectively done, using cutaways and unmentioned background details to flesh out this future.
 The Glasgow presented is completely believable which is a great accomplishment given the run time.